jsaldanaperez/config-based-components/README.md

 ## Plug & Play

 This project is a demo for configuration based table component.
+Designed with the intention of having plug&play functionality.

 ### TableComponent structure